Nexie107/Alertweet/README.md

   * Keywords,
   * Date and time, either of tweet publication or a date and/or hour mentioned in the tweet.

 Notifications are sent via Google Calendar events.
 The application configuration is done through a Google Sheet file.
+The notification will be sent at the moment mentionned in tweet if there is on mentionned; or else directly after it is posted (within 1 minute).

 The use of Google services, in addition to their broad accessibility (both for developers and their audience), ensures complete transparency in terms of code and security.

 ## Prerequisites
 * A Google account (if you have multiple Google accounts, use only one for this app)